 df -h /

-If space is tight, clear old package caches and remove unused packages first:
+If space is tight, clear downloaded package archives and review unused packages before removing them:

 sudo apt clean